 To physicists, time is defined by quantum mechanics.
 A photon with energy h (Planck's constant) behaves as though it were oscillating once per second.
-Modern atomic clocks are based on this.
+That's a definition.
+Atomic clocks are based on this.

 Time direction is something else.
-It is based on information, which has long sat uneasily in the world of physics.
-But, any quantum system must have an arrow of time.
+It is based on information, which has long sat uneasily in the world of mathematics, because it exists only as a collective property.
+One quantum by itself can not have a time direction.
+But, any multi-quantum system must have an arrow of time.

 To see this most simply, set up a row of ten numbered balls